A system for communicating with others using signals that convey meaning and are combined according to rules of grammar

 The smallest meaningful units of language.

-A set of rules that specify how the units of language can be combined to produce meaningful messages.
+A set of rules that specify how the units of language can be combined to produced meaningful messages.

-A set of rules that indicate how morphemes can be combined to form words.
+A set of rules that indicate how morphemes can be combined to form phrases and sentences.

 A set of rules that indicate how words can be combined to form phrases and sentences.